-Not knowing who will win the presidential election requires patience in the face of stress.
-Here's how
+We'll need patience going forward.
+Here's how to practice it

 CNN: What exactly does it mean to be patient, whether we're in a campaign or no?

-Lynn Bufka: Patience is having a little more capacity to sit, waiting for when certain things will happen, and being comfortable with that not being immediately clear.
+Lynn Bufka: Patience is having a little more capacity to sit, waiting for when certain things will happen and being comfortable with that not being immediately clear.
 It is something that you can develop.

-The day of an election when you're waiting for outcomes, and you're very committed to a particular outcome is not going to be the best day to develop greater patience, but it is possible.
-On a broader scale, you can be patient with a child's temper tantrums, certain kinds of behaviors from other people or expecting certain things from others.
+You can be patient with a child's temper tantrums, certain kinds of behaviors from other people or expecting certain things from others.

 CNN: Why is it so hard to be patient?

 Bufka: Part of the challenge right now is, we would like to control things and decide things on our terms.
-The election outcome is not something we have control over after we vote.
 We are not the only ones who are making certain decisions and who are determining when and how things will happen.
 And that's harder.
 We're used to making decision about how our lives function, when we do things, where we go.
-Relying on an external process can be hard.
+Relying on an external process (like voting) can be hard.

 Another challenge with being patient is that we're in an environment where we often get things fast.
 We have fast food and can check our phones for instant information.
 And the higher stakes something is, the more we want it.

 The election feels high stakes to many people, so the outcome becomes something people have a lot of emotional investment in.
 When you're a little kid, you don't want to wait for Christmas -- it's so exciting.
 This is something that people have a lot of investment in -- the outcome of the election.
 And we aren't used to having to wait for information any longer.

 CNN: What can people do to get better at patience?

 Bufka: Think about places where being patient is hard, like standing in a line and waiting for it to move.
 Put yourself in situations that are relatively low value.
 For example, pick the longer checkout line at the grocery store.
-Talk to yourself about waiting and remind yourself that this is okay.
+Talk to yourself about waiting and remind yourself that this is OK.

 While I stand here, I can reminisce about a favorite vacation and think about something that makes me happy rather than focusing on the time waiting.
 Think about activities that you could show up early for.
 Learn that part of it is sort of mentally learning how to occupy yourself during that time, to switch away from the thinking that says this has to happen immediately.